Nancy0192/nancy_iiitb_asic/README.md

 In today's Lab, we will learn how to simulate the verilog code as well as synthesize it to create a netlist using the yosys software.

 ## Cloning Of Github Folder
-The following github repository contains all collaterals for RTL Design and Synthesis Workshop using Sky130 PDK's.
+The following github repository contains all collaterals for RTL Design and Synthesis using Sky130 PDK's.
 <details> <summary>Steps For Cloning</summary>

 ```